identity-com/docs/showcase/README.md

 # Display your Solana address
 $ solana address

-# Display the DID document
+# A DID is automatically derived from any solana public key.
+Display the DID document.
 $ sol did:sol:devnet:$(solana address)
 ```